Tove Lo: Personal life and public image

 Lo has voiced her frustration over censorship in the United States, including her lyrics, although she understands it is the only way to get her songs played on the radio.
 The artist has also commented that, "... in Sweden, we don't really censor that way.
 You hear every swear-word, in Swedish and English, on the radio, and kids will be singing along".
 The singer has often said in interviews that she is unapologetically proud of her body; she occasionally engages in exhibitionism at her shows, such as exposing her breasts while singing "Talking Body".
 "I started just by showing a little bit of boob or just being sassy, and everyone got so excited and then one night I just did it", she told MTV News at Bonnaroo.
 Lo is often asked about being a negative role model for women, given the many sexual and drug references in her lyrics.
 The artist has commented she finds it normal to talk about sex since she grew up in a country where that is considered "normal and not shameful", and many of her fans like the way she expresses herself.
 Lo also believes she receives these kinds of comments due to gender double standards, adding that: "I felt like I was getting asked all these questions because I'm a girl. ...
 It would be insulting to ask a guy that.
 Which it is to a girl as well."
+Lo identifies as a feminist in that she supports women's rights and gender equality, but also said that she is not a radical feminist.

 On 26 July 2020, Lo announced on her Instagram story that she had married her New Zealand boyfriend, Charlie Twaddle.